Severin Cecile Abega: Bibliography

 This is book of seven short stories.
 They all relate to the humanity, and the social conditions prevalent in the Cameroonian society.
-Full of humor, Severin Cecile Abega tries to show the society as it is in both a formal and informal way.
-His mastery of the language, and his great sense of humor have made this book a classic of Cameroonian literature... especially taught in high school.
+Full of humor, Severin Cecile Abega tries to show the society as it is in a formal and informal way.
+His mastery of the language, and his great sense of humor have made this book a classic of Cameroonian literature, especially taught in high school.